 (Poster by 1000 blackbirds)

-If you see someone being stopped by UKBA officers or police on immigration grounds, and your immigration status does not put you at risk yourself, it is recommended that you:
+If you see someone being stopped by immigration officers, or police on immigration grounds, and your legal status does not put you at risk, it is recommended that you:

 – Immediately make the person aware that they do not have to answer questions & that they can leave

 – If the person doubts you, advise them to ask the officer if it’s true – immigration officers are meant to tell people this themselves before stopping them

 – Film the incident, where possible asking the person stopped if that’s ok, or just film the officers involved.
 This may be useful in making a claim in the event of an unlawful stop or arrest.

 – Record the lapel numbers of the officers involved

 – Make other members of the public aware of what’s happening